Page updated: June 25, 2024

 Ethics Statement

 IAFOR aims to ensure that best practice and ethical standards are maintained by journal editors, authors and reviewers.
 IAFOR editors and reviewers are required to assess manuscripts fairly and maintain confidentiality.
-Authors must ensure that research submitted to IAFOR journals is their own original work and is not under consideration or accepted for publication elsewhere.
+Authors must ensure that research submitted to an IAFOR journal is their own original work and is not under consideration or accepted for publication elsewhere (not even another IAFOR journal).

 The IAFOR Journal of Cultural Studies adheres to the Committee on Publication Ethics (COPE) Guidelines.